 A charity run by an Italian-Brazilian couple in the community of Rocinha.
 The organization has a daycare centre, youth centre for improving school grades and extracurricular activities and a Garagem de Letras.

 The Garagem de Letras is a library and cafe aimed at providing a space to study, learn business and offers a safe space for social activities.
 They hold several different classes in all three locations and prefer longer term volunteers.

 If you have at least three months, this is a great way to get involved with the life in Rocinha.

 Santa Marta: English Classes (Casa de Maria e Martha at Christ Church)

-Recently they have been holding weekly English classes in the church grounds (originally in Santa Marta, but unrest meant they have opted to bring it outside for the time being).
+They hold weekly English classes in the church grounds (originally in Santa Marta, but unrest meant they have opted to bring it outside for the time being).

-What NOT to do when visiting Favelas
+What not to do when visiting Favelas

 #1 Wonder alone into any random favela, especially at night.